isc-projects/stork/doc/install.rst

    go build
    mv ./swagger /usr/bin/goswagger

-The Stork build system can install the rest of the dependencies internally.
+Stork build system can install all remaining dependencies automatically.

 Unfortunately, there is no possibility to build the binary packages for OpenBSD.
-But you can build the content of the packages (executables, UI, man, and docs).
+But it is possible to build the contents of the packages (executables, UI, man, and docs).

 .. code-block:: console